 A few days later I come back to the chorus, which at this point doesn’t really have a back story and get an idea for some cool FXs to add.
-Then I get an ideal for a funky drum fill.
+Then I get an idea for a funky drum fill.

 A month later, I still don’t have completed lyrics or a completed melody, just a lot of patches of random sounds and rhythms I like.

 Now I’m not saying this is bad, because when you feel creative you follow the natural flow of your mind.
 However, in terms of productivity this is a mess.

-Think of creating a song like building a house, you’d build your foundations first, the start building the structure for the house, and aesthetics would come last.
+Think of creating a song like building a house, you’d build your foundations first, then start building the structure for the house, and aesthetics would come last.